-That Strategic Commissioning Board Members are requested approve Option 2c as detailed in Section 4 of the report which recommends that the Tameside and Glossop ICFT procure a single provider for verbal language interpretation.
+That Strategic Commissioning Board approved Option 2c as detailed in Section 4 of the report on 20 February 2018 which recommends that the Tameside and Glossop ICFT procure a single provider for verbal language interpretation.
 The Council will be able to utilise this procured service as required.